RahulJung/yummy/README.md

 _______________________

 # Yet to Come
-* As a user, I want to be ablr to signup/login to my profile
+* As a user, I want to be able to signup/login to my profile
 * As a user, I want to sort the resturants by ratings and distance
 * As a restaurant owner, I want to be able to add my restaurant to the app and upload pictures
 _______________________